mariebernf/p_3_smoothie/README.md

 * CRUD Operations: Users can create, view, edit and delete their smoothie reciepes.
 * Smoothie List: View a list of all smoothies shared by other users.
 * Only users who created the smoothie recipe has access to edit and delete it.
+* Only logged in users can see smoothie ingredients, non users will see a prompt encouraging them to sign up.

 ## Future Features